Paramkotadia/Smart-Library/README.md

 Set up a Python virtual environment (recommended).

-Install the required packages (mainly flask).
+Install the required packages (pip install -r requirements.txt).

 Run the Flask app and visit http://127.0.0.1:5000/ on your browser!